cocos/cocos-docs/en/advanced-topics/engine-customization.md

 ### 2.1 Get the Cocos2d-x Engine

 If you only need to make some adjustments based on the current version, Then you can modify it based on the builtin Cocos2d-x engine of Cocos Creator.
 Same as get JavaScript engine: click **Open App** in the upper right corner of the Creator Editor, and then copy the builtin **cocos2d-x** directory to another local paths.
-And you can skip the 2.2 steps.

 If you want to get the latest version that is currently under development, you need to download it from the github repo specified above. please make sure you get the cocos2d-x-lite engine repo from the link on top of this article.
 Same as JavaScript engine, you need to make sure cocos2d-x-lite repo is on correct branch.
-For Cocos Creator v1.6.0 please checkout `v1.6` branch.
+For Cocos Creator v1.6.2 please checkout `v1.6` branch.

 ### 2.2 Initialize